elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 }
 ```

+Notes:
+  - to be sure that we do not encounter a race condition with the event subscribing / sending (workers subscribing after
+    the main worker actually send the `migration-complete` event and then waiting indefinitely), we are using the `persist` option of the `broadcast` API.
+    I'm honestly not sure this is the best pattern, but I couldn't come with anything better (maybe shared state instead?).
+    This is probably something else we should discuss.

 ## Sharing state between workers

-This is not identified as necessary at the moment, and IPC broadcast should be sufficient.
+This is not identified as necessary at the moment, and IPC broadcast should be sufficient, hopefully.

 If we do need shared state, we will probably have to use syscall libraries to share buffers such as [mmap-io](https://www.npmjs.com/package/mmap-io),
 and expose a higher level API for that from the `clustering` service.